Efficient Admin (aka Michelle) has been hiking for five years on the wonderful mountain trails of North Carolina and South Carolina.

 Where to Stay

-There is no camping or lodging at Moses Cone Park.
-Camping is available at Julian Price Park three miles south on the Parkway.
-The scenic Bear Den Cabins are less than an hour south on the Parkway.
+There are no camping facilities or lodging at Moses Cone Park.
+Camping is available at Julian Price Park three miles south on the Parkway, and for lodging the scenic Bear Den Cabins are less than an hour south on the Parkway.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.